dave5595/Price-Query-Engine/README.md

 4. Supports input validation on the query string.
 5. Supports the generation of input `PriceQuote`'s programmatically.
 6. Supports specifying a TimeProvider for Age queries for testing purposes.
-7. Provides Thread-safe implementation of `QueryEngine` with `SimplePriceQueryEngine`
+7. Provides thread-safe implementation of `QueryEngine` with `SimplePriceQueryEngine`

 ## Limitations